Is Incense Harmful? The Facts and the Fiction

 What is Loose Incense?

-Loose incense comes in several forms.
-It can be simply resins, plant products such as leaves and petals, or even essential oils.
-And because of this, there are many different ways to burn incense in its loose form.
+Loose incense is mostly a mixture of resin and dried plant matter such as leaves and petals, however, there are other forms.
+Because of this, there are many different ways to burn incense in its loose form.

 What can make incense smoke harmful?

 Burning certain types of incense can produce smoke containing toxic compounds, which in turn can have negative health effects and result in indoor air pollution.
 The types of incense that produce the most harmful by-products are sticks, cones and coils.
-This is because they burn directly and contain a lot of added ingredients.
+This is because they burn directly; unlike burning incense on an oil warmer where a lit tea light candle heats the incense (this is much kinder on the lungs).
+Sticks, cones, and coils also contain a lot of added ingredients and synthetics.
 Read on for more details on some of these potentially harmful substances and how you can best avoid them.

 Polycyclic Aromatic Hydrocarbons (PAHs)

 PAHs, such as naphthalene, are a type of chemical that are by-products of burning tobacco, wood, and gasoline, among others.
-When released into the air, especially indoor air, they can cause irritation to the skin and the respiratory tract.
+When released into the air, especially indoor air, they can irritate the skin and the respiratory tract.

 How to ensure your incense is polycyclic aromatic hydrocarbon-free